What Do I Need And When?

 4. Visit colleges when you travel: There is no need to wait until the spring of junior year to visit colleges.
 We recommend seeing colleges while you are on a vacation to start becoming familiar with what kind of school will be a good fit and to learn more about what admissions committees are looking for in their applicants.

-5. Attend our college nights: Please feel welcome to attend any of our events although they may be targeted for a certain grade.
+5. Attend our college nights: Please feel welcome to attend any of our presentations, although they may be targeted for a certain grade.

 6. Learn to use SCOIR: We work closely with juniors during the spring, showing them how to research colleges through SCOIR and other very helpful resources.
 We offer tutorials for parents as well and encourage them to learn how to use this very accessible and helpful resource.

 8. Most importantly for parents: Be sure that your child is leading the way!
-We have some helpful tips on our resources page that we hope will provide some important perspective and advice as you navigate this critical process of self-discovery.
+Most importantly for parents: Be sure that your child is leading the way!
+We have some helpful tips on our resources page that we hope will provide perspective and advice as you navigate this critical process of self-discovery.
+You should also feel welcome to join our college counseling reading group, which runs through the fall and is open to families in the upper school.